 The majority of all hair donated comes from children who wish to help other children.
 Please see the step-by-step guide below to learn about donating your hair.

-- We accept 10” minimum hair length (from top to bottom), however longer lengths are appreciated.
+- We accept 10” minimum hair length (from scalp to end), however longer lengths are appreciated.

 - Hair needs to be clean, and thoroughly dry.
 Please bundle hair in a ponytail or braid before having it cut.
-After securing the hair, have it cut ABOVE the rubber band to keep the strands bundled together.
+After securing the hair, have it cut 1 inch ABOVE the rubber band to keep the strands bundled together - this is inclusive of the 10 inches.
 Once it has been cut please place in a plastic bag such as a Ziploc.

 - Layered hair is acceptable and may be divided into multiple ponytails and then cut.